bitrise-io/devcenter/_articles/en/bitrise-cli/step-properties.md

 - steps
 - env vars
 - cli
-summary: Step properties provide important data of a Step, such as its project type, its source code or the dependencies it requires.
+description: Step properties provide important data of a Step, such as its project type, its source code or the dependencies it requires.
 A Step's inputs and outputs are also defined as step properties.
 redirect_from: []